Soft Navigations and Interaction Contentful Paint

 The web platform’s integration with AsyncContext ensures that this variable is automatically attached to asynchronous continuations (e.g., setTimeout, fetch, await), allowing the browser to attribute later effects back to the original interaction.

-In addition to script propagation, this specification defines how user interactions that modify the DOM establish container roots (via [CONTAINER-TIMING]).
-These roots allow subsequent rendering effects, like contentful paints, to be traced back to the initiating interaction context even when no asynchronous script is currently active.
+In addition to script propagation, this specification defines how user interactions that modify the DOM establish a set of modified nodes associated with the interaction, allowing subsequent rendering effects, like contentful paints, to be traced back to the initiating interaction context even when no asynchronous script is currently running.

 InteractionContext is a struct used to maintain the data required to detect a soft navigation from a single interaction.
 It has the following items: